opyh/react-ui-hierarchy/README.md

-# `UIHierarchy`, a simple responsive app navigation component
+# `UIHierarchy`, a simple responsive app navigation component for React

 **Beware, this might not be production-ready yet!**

 A component that helps you to create UI navigation hierarchies.
 Like the ones you know from native mobile applications, but with a twist: It creates a tablet-compatible UI from a phone-compatible UI automatically.
-For iOS developers, it's like a hybrid between a `UINavigationController` and a `UISplitViewController`.

-It restricts your design and forces you to work out your UI flows phone-first.
-This approach works well for master-detail views, but not for everything – use it where applicable!
+This approach works well for master-detail views, but not for every app – use it where applicable!

+I made the experience that by restricting my design, it forced me to concentrate my UI flows on the minimal set.

 ## Installation